Lets start off with the question that begs to be asked:

 You could also try a different variety that’s on sale instead of your usual one, or even have a different breakfast option, like oatmeal, until your favorite cereals go on sale again.

 This way you’ll save money and increase the variety in your diet because you’re switching it up!
+It’s the perfect way to manage your pantry staples on a budget!

 …reduces food waste